Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 - Start DELTA CALIBRATION with `DELTA_CALIBRATION` macro and save the configuration by clicking on the `SAVE` macro.

+  - :warning: The leveling sensor must be connected for this operation !

 - Start BED LEVELING with `BED_LEVELING` macro and save the configuration by clicking on the `SAVE` macro.

+  - :warning: The leveling sensor must be connected for this operation !

 - Start BED PID with `PID_BED_65` macro and save the configuration by clicking on the `SAVE` macro.